drin/research/blog/domain-specific-solver-aided-languages/index.md

 Until I fill this series out more, I want to keep a running tally of ideas:

 * The application of solvers to help determine where to store data (and maybe which format)
-    * This idea led me to swizzles and [Emina Torlak's work on swizzles][paper-swizzle-inventor]
+    * This idea led me to swizzles and [Emina Torlak's work on swizzle inventor][paper-swizzle-inventor]
 * The application of solvers for deciding a "context."
 The context I have in mind is somewhat vague: consider the questions, "am I working on data that can be weakly consistent?" and "is my network well-behaving and I am in the optimistic case, or is it adversarial and a partition currently